emorygriffith/Accordian/README.md

 Accordian
 =========
-The Iron Yard-- This is the first project that I did using javascript.
-The assignmnet was to create an "accordian" without using j Query "toggle" functions.
+The Iron Yard-- This is the first project that I did using Javascript.
+The assignment was to create an "accordian" without using j Query "toggle" functions.